aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Playback ROS2 demo bag

 I have supplied a demo bag file for testing purposes which can be downloaded from [here](https://drive.google.com/drive/folders/1sJw0ma0IINBS9GIBQdGMfNJGs2d4TF9U?usp=sharing).
 The bag file contains the data of two robots `atlas` and `bestla` moving in the simulated marsyard environment, demonstrated in the video above.
-Note that the bags are not exactly the same as in the video, but they are similar❕ Note that you need two instances of the SLAM algorithm for `atlas` and `bestla`.
-The initial poses need to be given roughly.
-You should end up with a similar looking result as demonstrated in the youtube video.
-The topics are as follows:
+Note that the bags are not exactly the same as in the video, but they are similar❕ The topics are as follows:

 - `/atlas/velodyne_points`
 - `/atlas/cmd_vel`